Curves of genus two with maps of every degree to a fixed elliptic curve: Consequences of the existence of maps of degree 3 and 4

 This leaves us with one situation unaddressed: when there is both a $5$-isogeny from $E$ to $F$ and a $7$-isogeny from $E$ to~$F$, so that $E$ has an endomorphism of degree~$35$.
-We cannot simply use Lemma~\ref{L:discs} to deduce that this situation falls under the case $p=5$ of the proposition, because Lemma~\ref{L:discs} says that an elliptic curve with endomorphism discriminant $-59$ can have a cyclic isogeny of degree $35$, but $-59$ is not one of the discriminants the proposition includes for the case $p=5$.
-The proposition does allow all of the other discriminants listed in case~\eqref{deg35} of Lemma~\ref{L:discs}, so all we must do is to show that the discriminant $-59$ cannot occur.
+If the endomorphism ring of $E$ does not have discriminant $-59$, then Lemma~\ref{L:discs} shows that this situation falls under the case $p=5$ of the proposition.
+To finish the proof of the proposition, we must show that the case of discriminant $-59$ cannot occur.

-So suppose, in the situation of the proposition, that the elliptic curve $E$ has endomorphism ring with discriminant $-59$ and that $F$ is both $5$-isogenous and $7$-isogenous to $E$.
+Suppose, in the situation of the proposition, that the endomorphism ring of the elliptic curve $E$ has discriminant $-59$ and that $F$ is both $5$-isogenous and $7$-isogenous to $E$.
 Since there are isogenies from $E$ to $F$ of coprime degrees, $F$ must also have endomorphism ring with discriminant $-59$.
 We check that then there are morphisms from $E$ to $F$ of degrees $0$, $3$, $5$, and~$7$, and no other degrees less than $9$, and that there are endomorphisms of $E$ of degrees $0$, $1$, and $4$, and no other degrees less than $9$.

 Since we are assuming that there is a degree-$3$ map from $C$ to $E$, Corollary~\ref{C:alphabeta} says that there is an $\alpha_3\in \End E$ and a $\beta_3\in\Hom(E,F)$ such that $\deg\alpha_3 + \deg\beta_3 = 6$ and such that $\beta_3(P) = \psi(\alpha_3(P))$ for all $P\in E[2]$.
 The only possibility is that $\deg\alpha_3 = 1$ and $\deg\beta_3 = 5$.
 Note that $\alpha_3 = \pm 1$, so in fact $\beta_3(P) = \psi(P)$ for all $P\in E[2]$.